-You can cultivate herbs nearly everywhere: in pots on the window-sill, in flower-boxes on the balcony or just outside in the kitchen garden.
-A special eye catcher is the herbal spiral.
-It does not only look good, but also provides optimal conditions for various herbs within a small place.
+You can cultivate herbs nearly everywhere: in pots on the windowsill, in planter boxes on the balcony, terrace or deck, or outside in the kitchen garden.
 You can sow herbs like parsley, dill, chive or basil.
-Just spread a thin layer of the seeds on some soil and keep this area moist so that the seeds are able to germ.
+Just spread a thin layer of the seeds on some soil and keep this area moist so that the seeds are able to germinate.

 If you prefer not to grow from seed, a convenient option to have herbs at home is to buy them as seedlings from a local garden centre.
 These can then be planted out either into a larger container or directly into your herb bed, where the plant will be able to spread out, grow and flourish.

 Herbs require regular watering to help them grow and thrive.
 Mediterranean herbs like thyme, marjoram, oregano and rosemary require less water because they are accustomed to poor and dry soil.
 In contrast, chive, lemon balm, parsley and tarragon need more water, and may be particularly thirsty in summer especially.
 In all cases, avoid waterlogging your herbs.

 Like all plants, herbs need nutrients to "fuel" their growth.
 However, especially when grown in containers or small gardens, herbs can require less concentration of fertiliser.
 Over-fertilising may cause some undesired changes in flavour, so fertilise with a light hand.
 Apply your fertiliser approximately every six weeks during the spring, summer and autumn.
 In winter, when plant growth slows in the shorter day lengths, container-grown herbs should not need fertilising at all.